ngc1514/Sai2-keyboardless-ctrl-z/README.md

 # Sai2-keyboardless-ctrl-z
 ## Virtual onscreen ctrl-z button for sai2 <br/>
-For people with a drawing tablet monitor but with no extra keyboard nearby
+For people with a drawing tablet monitor but no extra keyboard nearby